Snowflake-Labs/sansshell/README.md

 perhaps-less-friendly subcommands to address the raw SansShell API endpoints.

 # Getting Started
-How to setup, build and run locally for testing.
+How to set up, build and run locally for testing.
 All commands are relative to the project root directory.

 Building SansShell requires a recent version of Go (check the go.mod file for